HimankSehgal/ImageClassification/README.md

-# Stock Market Prediction using Numerical and Textual Analysis
+# Image Classification using Pytorch and Convolutional Neural Networks

 ## Objective:
 To create a hybrid model for stock price/performance prediction using numerical analysis of historical stock prices, and